Using Church Records to Find Enslaved Ancestors

 Henry C. Marrs, Company Descriptive Book

 Sgt.
 Maj.
-Henry C Marrs Company Descriptive Book
+Henry C Marrs, Company Descriptive Book

 Sgt.
 Major Henry C. Marrs